team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-1-daily-log-first-day.md

 1. Getting to know our coaching company
 2. Setting up a text editor in the new computers our lovely coaching company [Redbubble.com](http://www.redbubble.com) have loaned us (thanks again guys!)
-3. Getting a local instance of discourse working and being to push from our local instance to our repo.
-Using the guide - [installrails.com](http://www.installrails.com) was indispensible!
+3. Getting a local instance of discourse working and being able to push from our local instance to the github repo.
+Using the guide - [installrails.com](http://www.installrails.com) was indispensible in helping us set up an environment.
 4. Doing our first daily log :-)
 5. Did our team photo and embedded into this post using google drive.
 See instructions below.